 Leading dietary and cardiovascular health organizations issued intake recommendations for seafood/fish and marine-derived long chain fatty acids.
 Notably, the FDA approved up to 3000 mg/day of EPA plus DHA from food and supplements as safe for the general population.

 Long chain fatty acids derived from marine animals are a proven staple on our diet for decreased inflammation in our bodies as well as many other greater health benefits for your heart and brain.
-Most leading brands regardless of the state, average about 800mg per serving.. basically, not enough!
+Most leading brands average 650 - 800mg per serving.. basically, not enough!

-To add to that you aren't even absorbing all the oil in your soft gels.. absorbing much less than the amount on your bottle.
-It may be time to change up your fish oil ways.
+To add to that, you aren't even absorbing all the oil in your soft gels.. absorbing much less than the amount on your bottle.
+It's time to switch your fish oil to a form that your body can really absorb well.

 Mistake #3: You're skimping on quality

 But wait, there's even more.
 Given your still sold on your soft gels- do you know where your fish are sourced from?
-Let's cue you in the fish food chain.
+Let's clue you in the fish food chain.

 You generally need more DHA than EPA but take caution in generic soft gel brands.
 Recent studies have found that many lower-priced and generic fish oil supplements contain hydrogenated, or poor-quality oils, pesticide residues, mercurial particulates, and in some cases, toxic synthetic ingredients.
 So, the bigger the fish, the bigger the risk.